Varchas-Mishra/Project-XGaming/README.md

-# FiredUp
+# XGaming
 <h1>Hello there</h1>
 seem like you found my side-project.
-I am currently working on making a website similar to YouTube.
+I am currently working on making a website for the Project XGaming Group.

-https://varchas-mishra.github.io/FiredUp/ <- Click here to view my progress
+https://varchas-mishra.github.io/Project-XGaming/ <- Click here to view my progress